wh-alice/mig_visualstudio/vs/test/using-tcm-from-the-command-line.md

 ---
-title: "Using TCM from the command line | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "Using TCM from the command line" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-tfs-dev14"